xsystems8/jtl-infra-public/strategy-files/docs/market-api.md

 * **Returns:** _number_.

+___

 <br>

 ### [high](#high)

 Returns the highest price of the current candle.
+In real trading, returns the highest price in the last 24 hours.

 ```typescript
 high(): number